Mistreatment Policies and Reporting

 Allegation or observations of mistreatment or unprofessional behavior can be reported:

-The Standards for the Teacher-Learner Relationship (PDF) outlines the process for handling allegations of medical student mistreatment.
+The Procedure for Reporting Violations of the Positive Learning Environment and Mistreatment Prevention Policy outlines the process for handling allegations of medical student mistreatment.